wbjin/learningcpp/papers/nucleus_of_multiprogramming_system.md

 create child processes.
 These child processes can also create child processes.
 Every time a parent creates a child process, it is essentially the operating system for that child process, scheduling and swapping between the children.
-The processor is scheduled in a round robin fashion among all processes and any process is able to communicate with any other process.
+The processor is scheduled in a round robin fashion among all active processes and any process is able to communicate with any other process.